logananthony/go-baseball/README.md

 # ⚾ Go!
-Baseball -  Baseball Simulator
+Baseball

-This project is a pitch-by-pitch baseball game simulator written in Go.
-It uses real-world player data to simulate innings, at-bats, and outcomes with probabilistic models - the end output being a pitch-by-pitch dataframe that includes many fields provided in Baseball Savant data.
+## About the Project

+Two words...baseball simulator.
+At its core, this project started from a personal obsession—I wanted to build baseball games that *come to life* at the click of a button.
+But on a more practical level, I built this to create opportunities—for myself and others—to access usable, pitch-by-pitch level data for baseball analytics.

+Too many problems in baseball analytics go unsolved because we just don’t have enough samples to work with. **Go!
+Baseball** is here to change that.
+It generates as much data as you’ll ever need, all in a format that’ll feel instantly familiar to anyone who’s worked with Baseball Savant (aka Statcast).

-## Features
+## How It Works

-- Simulates full 9-inning baseball games
+- Simulates full 9-inning baseball games given multiple user inputs
-- Models pitch-by-pitch outcomes using real batter/pitcher matchups
+- Models pitch-by-pitch outcomes using real world probability distributions
-- Tracks base state, runs, and outs dynamically
 - Modular design using Go packages:
   - `sim`: simulation engine
   - `models`: shared data structures